The easiest way to capture UTM Parameters in Fluent Forms

 What is Attributer?

-Attributer was originally created by a marketing consultant as a way to understand which marketing channels were generating the most leads & customers for his clients.
+Attributer was built by a marketing consultant who needed a reliable way to show his clients which marketing channels were actually driving leads and customers.

-Today, Attributer is used on hundreds of websites and provides attribution information on over 3 million visitors to those sites every month.
+Today, Attributer runs on thousands of websites and tracks attribution data for over 15 million visitors every month.

 Why using Attributer is the best way to capture UTM parameters in Fluent Forms